mwilczek-net/blog.mwilczek.net/links.md

 - **&quot;Clean Code&quot;** by Uncle Bob (Robert C. Martin) &mdash; How to write beautiful and maintanable code
 - **&quot;Design Patterns: Elements of Reusable Object-Oriented Software&quot;** by Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides &mdash; Solid knowledge of design patterns
 - **&quot;The Pragmatic Programmer&quot;** by David Thomas, Andrew Hunt &mdash; Everything is a tool.
-Learn how to yous your tools as a pro.
+Learn how to yous your tools as a pro

 - [Python for Everybody - few languages](https://www.py4e.com/book){:target="_blank"} &mdash; Both printed and free digital.
 Translated to few languages